ibexa/documentation-developer/docs/api/field_type_reference.md

 ## XmlText Field Type

-The XmlText Field Type isn't officially supported by eZ Platform.
+The XmlText Field Type isn't officially supported by [[= product_name_oss =]].
 It can be installed by requiring `ezsystems/ezplatform-xmltext-fieldtype`.
 PlatformUI does not support WYSIWYG editing of Fields of this type.

 This Field Type validates and stores formatted text using the eZ Publish legacy format, eZXML.